-$$C{tg} \subseteq \bigcup{\forall v \in F{tg}} N(v)$$
+$$C{tg} \subseteq \bigcup{\forall \nu \in F{tg}} N(\nu).$$

 The above indicate that the information regarding the class of each node is crucial and can be exploited for minimizing the cost of query routing.
 The crux of our approach lies in silencing forwarding nodes belonging to F{tg} if their transmission is redundant in reaching target nodes for the query.
-To understand this consider the case in fig. 1 where node 1 wishes to perform a query for discovering data related to class 2.
+To understand this consider the case in Fig. 1 where node 1 wishes to perform a query for discovering data related to class 2.
 Without any information about C{tg} all nodes in the network should forward the query in order to ensure that $C{tg} \subseteq R{tg}$.
+On the contrary, by exploiting class information we can minimize the set of forwarding nodes (indicated by the dashed line).
+In this way both nodes 4 and 8 that belong to class 2 will receive the query.
+At the same time, node 2, which is a neighbor of the querying node 1, will not unnecessarily be involved in the forwarding of the query.
+The same scheme is repeated in the subsequent forwarding of the query.